jsplumb/mottle/README.md

 ### Browser Support

-Currently, all desktop browsers and iOS devices are supported.
-Support for Android will be coming shortly.
+Currently, all desktop browsers and iOS devices are supported, and most browsers for Android work.

 #### Basic Events